Jane Stevenson (politician)

-Jane Fiona Catherine Stevenson (born 18 February 1971) is a British Conservative Party politician who was elected as the Member of Parliament (MP) for Wolverhampton North East at the 2019 general election.
+Jane Fiona Catherine Stevenson (born 18 February 1971) is a British Conservative Party politician who served as the Member of Parliament (MP) for Wolverhampton North East from the 2019 general election until her defeat in the 2024 general election.

 Early life and music career

 Stevenson was born and raised in Wolverhampton.
 Her father was from Northern Ireland and settled in Wolverhampton in the 1950s.
 He lived in Bushbury for the last 30 years of his life.
 Her mother is from the Mattox family, whose roots in Wednesfield go back to the 18th century.

 Before entering politics, Stevenson worked as a classical singer.
 Having performed with local orchestras while studying at Wolverhampton Girls' High School, she won an entrance scholarship to the Guildhall School of Music in London.
 After completing post-graduate opera studies.
 Stevenson freelanced as a soprano soloist for many years.
 She has also taught singing.

 Her singing engagements included roles with English Touring Opera and the Early Opera Company.
 She also performed at concerts at the Royal Albert Hall and Symphony Hall, Birmingham.
 International work included the Harare International Festival of the Arts (HIFA) in Zimbabwe and concerts in the United Arab Emirates and Uganda.
 European cities she performed in included Paris, Rome, Berlin, Salzburg and Vienna.
 She has also performed in Subotica, Serbia, one of Wolverhampton's twin towns.